Nippon Paper Industries

-Nippon Paper Industries Co., Ltd. (日本製紙グループ株式会社, Nihon Seishi Gurūpu Kabushiki-gaisha) is a Japanese paper manufacturing company.
+Nippon Paper Industries Co., Ltd. (日本製紙株式会社, Nihon Seishi Kabushiki-gaisha) is a Japanese paper manufacturing company.
 The company's stock is listed on the Tokyo Stock Exchange.

-As of April 2013 the company has 33 subsidiaries and 11 associate companies.
+As of April 2013, the company has 33 subsidiaries and 11 associate companies.

 It is listed as one of the world's top 10 pulp and paper industry companies year-over-year and in 2012 it was sixth in the aforementioned list.